LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 **NOTE:** The result values of those expressions are written as comments.

-Complex numbers are created with real and imaginary parts and you can also extract those parts:
+Complex numbers are created with real and imaginary parts, and you can also extract those parts:

 ```scheme
 (imag-part 10+2i)